blackwolf2902/Voice-Cloning-AI/README.md

 This repository contains code that demonstrates voice cloning using the Tortoise-TTS library in a Google Colab notebook.

+Note: This project was created specifically for the AI Engineer Intern task at OpeninApp Company.
+The Voice Cloning AI showcases the ability to synthesize speech with custom voice data using HuggingFace models.
+The provided sample input and output audio files demonstrate the successful completion of the task.

+Feel free to connect with me on LinkedIn: [www.linkedin.com/in/arumugam-n-436466238]

 ## Getting Started

 1. Install Dependencies: